 At the end of the day, your job interview has about 10% to do with your resume and about 90% to do with “fit.”
 Does the interviewer think you’re someone whom everyone else is going to enjoy coming to work with in the morning?
 As organizations and hierarchies have flattened out because of technology, there is more power in what used to be thought of as middle management.
 Hiring and firing is more team-driven than ever, so don’t be surprised if it takes a half dozen rounds of interviews to trot you around to all the stakeholders you could be working with.
 If they don’t “get” you, if there’s no “click,” then do you really want to be working at a company that doesn’t understand and appreciate you for who you are?

 While so much has changed in the hiring process, the fundamentals still apply.
 Remember to thank your interviewer by email immediately after your job interview.
 And, just like in the old days, send them a hand-written thank you note the same day.
 I advise clients to actually have the note card in their pocket or bag all ready to go, with a stamp already on the envelope.
 I don’t care how old or how young they are, your interviewer will be impressed with your follow-up.
 It may not get you the job, but it demonstrates your thoughtfulness and your character.

-Remember that if you don’t get the job but have still made a strong impression, you’ve just expanded your network.
+Remember that if the job interview doesn’t work out and you don’t get the job, you have still made a strong impression, and you’ve just expanded your network.
 That young recruiter may turn out to be your biggest new fan and may have just forwarded your resume to a friend of theirs at another company where there’s an opening.

 Tomorrow is another day!